fuadinadhif/e-commerce-api/README.md

 ## Usage

-This project served on MongoDB Atlas (free tier of course :slightly_smiling_face:) so you can used it directly using the [documentation](https://e-commerce-api-docs.herokuapp.com/) as a guide.
+This project served on MongoDB Atlas and assets on Cloudinary (both free tier of course :slightly_smiling_face:) so you can used it directly using the [documentation](https://e-commerce-api-docs.herokuapp.com/) as a guide.
 Or you can clone this repo and set up your own server.

-**Note**: Because of the limitation of free tier on MongoDB Atlas.
+**Note**: Because of the limitation of free tier on MongoDB Atlas and Cloudinary.
 The database will be clean up periodically.

 ## Installation